solarwinds/apm-python/CONTRIBUTING.md

 ### Formatting and Linting

-TODO

-Create and run the Docker build container as described above.
-Then:
+Local code formatting and linting are run using `black`, `isort`, `flake8`, and `pylint` via [tox](https://tox.readthedocs.io).
+First, create and run the Docker build container as described above.
+Then use the container to run formatting and linting in one of these ways:

 ```
+# Run formatting and linting tools,
+# without trying to fix issues:
 ./run_docker_dev.sh
+make tox OPTIONS="-e lint -- --check-only"

+# Run formatting and linting tools,
+# and automatically fix issues if possible:
+./run_docker_dev.sh
 make tox OPTIONS="-e lint"
 ```

+Remotely, CodeQL can be run on GitHub with the [CodeQL Analysis](https://github.com/appoptics/solarwinds-apm-python/actions/workflows/codeql_analysis.yaml) workflow.